 - D1.
 Course development quality assurance: The provider uses an internal review process verifying course reliability, completeness, and effectiveness.

-Courses are developed and assessed by a standardized quality assurance protocol which addresses aspects such as course reliability, completeness, and effectiveness, prior to student participation; ongoing review and revision are managed by staff who manage feedback about courses.
+Courses are developed and assessed by a standardized quality assurance protocol which addresses aspects such as course reliability, completeness, and effectiveness, prior to student participation; ongoing review and revision are managed by staff who process feedback about courses.
+For any curriculum or course content outsourced from another provider, district programs should disclose the manner by which their district curriculum adoption process addressed the provider’s quality assurance procedures.

 - D2.
 Course maintenance: Planned, scheduled course maintenance (updates, revisions, etc) is conducted to ensure course content timeliness and accuracy, as well as functionality.